Senior Apartments in 2024

 Retirement Housing

 Senior apartments vary in size and setup with many different types of 55+ communities ranging from golf and resort communities to singles communities.
 Studio apartments offer a compact open floor plan.
-Other apartments are suite-style, meaning each older adult has their own bedroom while sharing a common living space, kitchen, and bathroom with other residents.
+Other lodgings are suite-style, meaning each older adult has a bedroom while sharing a common living space, kitchen, and bathroom with other residents.
 Or, if you need more space to stretch out, choose a multi-room one- or two-bedroom apartment.
 Compared to studio or suite apartments (which are more communal), multi-room senior apartments can help older adults transitioning to apartment living feel like they are in their own homes.

 Find the Right Housing Options for You